yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 6. In the new query window, enter the following SQL script:

     ```sql
+    USE TailspinToys;
+    GO

     SELECT * FROM Game
     ```

 7. Select **Execute** on the SSMS toolbar to run the query.
-You will see the records contained in the `Game` table displayed, including the new `Space Adventure` you added after initiating the migration process.
+Observe the records contained within the `Game` table, including the new `Space Adventure` game you added after initiating the migration process.

     ![In the new query window, the query above has been entered, and in the results pane, the new Space Adventure game is highlighted.](media/ssms-query-game-table.png "SSMS Query")

-8. You are now done using the SqlServer2008 VM.
+8. You are done using the SqlServer2008 VM.
 Close any open windows and log off of the VM.
-You will use the JumpBox VM for the remaining tasks of this hands-on lab.
+The JumpBox VM is used for the remaining tasks of this hands-on lab.

 ## Exercise 3: Update the web application to use the new SQL MI database